 - Appreciation: Your home may not always appreciate in value.
 Indeed, a recession can set you back a long way on the path to appreciation.
 Whether your home truly appreciates in value depends a great deal on your local market.

-- PMI: This infographic leaves off PMI.
+- Private Mortgage Insurance (PMI): This infographic leaves off PMI.
 If you don’t put 20% down, you have to pay for private mortgage insurance, and that adds another cost to home ownership.

-- Investing in something else: If you can rent for much less than a mortgage, it is possible to the difference into another investment.
+- Investing the Difference: If you can rent for less than a mortgage, it is possible to the difference into another investment.
 Indeed, since by the time you pay interest and pay for increased utilities and maintenance on a home, it is possible that you will not actually, dollar for dollar, break even on your home — even if it does appreciate in value.
 Some maintain that you are better off investing your money in bonds, index funds or something else likely to offer better returns.

 As always, you need to run the numbers for yourself, since situations are different, and market conditions vary.